 Out of an abundance of caution for the health and safety of our attendees, faculty, vendors and staff, the Planning Committee has decided it was necessary to convert the 2020 Duke Solid Organ Transplant Summit to a virtual CME experience on Saturday, October 10, 2020.
 We are in the process of planning and designing the program to fit this new format in a way that is accessible, engaging, and still offers the premium learning experience you'd expect from Duke University School of Medicine.
 We hope you'll join us online this fall!

 In an effort to educate healthcare providers on the latest scientific advancements around the perioperative care of solid organ transplant patients, Duke Surgery Office of Continuing Medical Education is pleased to support the planning and development of the 2020 Duke Solid Organ Transplant Summit.
 The Summit is a partnership between Duke Section of Surgical Sciences, Duke Clinical Research Institute (DCRI), and the Duke Department of Medicine to facilitate the multidisciplinary adoption of new research results and practice guidelines by regional healthcare providers who care for solid organ transplant patients; kidney, liver, heart and lung.
 This unique regional program is affordable, accessible, and tailored to meet the demands of today's busy healthcare provider.
-The Solid Organ Transplant Summit will be a highly interactive live format to include didactic sessions, presentation of current research, debate and discussion of interesting case studies, along with Q&A and take home decision support tools.
+The Solid Organ Transplant Summit will be a highly interactive live virtual format to include didactic sessions, presentation of current research, debate and discussion of interesting case studies, along with Q&A and take home decision support tools.

 After attending the Summit, participants should be able to:

 - Understand novel approaches to management of multi-drug resistant infection

 - Recognize impact of frailty on waitlist mortality and post-transplant survival